Seema Kennedy: The Jo Cox Loneliness Commission

 The Jo Cox Commission on Loneliness was launched in January 2017.
 Kennedy and Labour MP Rachel Reeves were the co-chairwomen of the commission.
 She had initially began work on the commission with Labour MP Jo Cox in 2016.
 After Cox's murder, Reeves joined the project to continue her work.
 In January 2018, the first Minister for Loneliness was appointed in the UK as a result of Kennedy and Reeves' work with the Commission.

 Personal life

-Kennedy is married to John Clark and has a daughter and two sons from a previous marriage.
+Kennedy is married to John Clark and has three sons from a previous marriage.